Soul ties aren’t a new thing.

 2) Decide you’re going to do something about it

 Next up is action.
 This action can take many forms.
 Some people like to find someone to talk to about their problems.
-This might a psychologist or therapist of some kind, or merely meeting up with someone you trust to talk about the situation.
+This might be a psychologist or therapist of some kind, or merely meeting up with someone you trust to talk about the situation.
+But talk therapy or meeting a friend is usually not an effective solution for matters of this kind.

 For particularly deep and troublesome soul ties, meaning those which have already proven difficult to resolve – or which may have been formed with a person who it later turned out was undeserving – further action might be needed.